THE LITTLE BOY, THE JUDGE, & ME

-The bottom line as I write this on August 29, 2019, is that through the last three decades, I've lived with a wife and step-children who come from a divorced home, as well as our child.
+The bottom line as I write this on August 29, 2019, is that through the last three decades, I've lived with my wife and two step-children who came from a divorced home, as well as our child.

 The little 2-1/2 year old boy and his 6 year old sister are now a 35 year old man (a building professional, like his biological dad was) and a 39 year old woman (a real estate professional.)
 Our "baby" is now out of college and working, too.

 HOW MY BACKGROUND HELPS ME TO HELP MY CLIENTS

 But I'll tell you that for me, "living divorce" both professionally and personally for the last 32 years has taught me some things that a lot of people don't know: the process of getting a divorce in the real world is "broken."